 - 3 tablespoons of grated ginger

-- 1 cup of gochukaru (Korean red pepper powder – can be found at Asian grocery stores)
+- 1 cup of gochukaru (Korean red pepper powder – can be found at Asian grocery stores or online)

 - 1 apple, sliced